Electrostimulation, Nervous System, Neuromuscular Therapy

 3. Transmission of those signals can break down (3)

-1. When transmission breaks down, things do not work the way they are supposed to
+1. When transmission breaks down, the body does not work the way it is supposed to

 A fantastic example of this can be seen when doctors use ECG machines to look at the activity of the heart.
 In a healthy body, the brain is always sending signals to keep the heart beating.
 The brain sends the signal through a channel made up of cells specialized for rapid communication of information through electricity called neurons.
 These neurons bring that signal from the brain, to the heart muscle, which then contracts accordingly.